zouge666/02806-group28.github.io/index.md

 > *“Belgium is always the best team to never win.”*
 > *“Brazil?
 They skip quarter-finals and just show up in semis.”*

-Fans love narratives about **traditional powerhouses**—some deemed cursed, others legendary.
+Fans love narratives about **traditional powerhouses**, some deemed cursed, others legendary.
 England’s infamous **penalty struggles** are a recurring meme.
 Belgium’s “**golden generation**” is often praised, yet never quite delivers.
 Brazil is assumed to breeze through to the finals no matter what.